 We deduct the rider charge on a dollar for dollar basis from the Contract Value.
 We deduct the rider charge from the Contract Value on each Quarterly Anniversary before we use that Contract Value to compute any of your Contract's guaranteed values, but we do not treat the deduction of the rider charge as a withdrawal when computing these guaranteed values.
 Guaranteed values include Income Protector's Benefit Base (see section 16), Quarterly Value Death Benefit's Quarterly Anniversary Value (see section 15), Income Focus' Total Income Value (see Appendix D), and Investment Protector's Target Value (see Appendix E).
-If on a Quarterly Anniversary (or the next Business Day if the Quarterly Anniversary is not a Business Day) the Contract Value is less than the rider charge, we deduct your total remaining Contract Value to cover the final rider charge and reduce your Contract Value to zero.
+If on a Quarterly Anniversary the Contract Value at the end of the prior Business Day is less than the rider charge, we deduct your total remaining Contract Value to cover the final rider charge and reduce your Contract Value to zero.
 If the deduction of the final rider charge eliminates your Contract Value, it does not end your Contract, selected benefit, or any lifetime income payments, although we no longer assess or deduct the rider charge.